 Local UU’s started the Multifaith Exchange in 1997.
 People of all faiths gathered to learn about each other in nine sessions each year until 2012.
 Other social justice advocates worked with the large groups of Fresno’s homeless.
 We provided support to women and children in a drug rehabilitation program.
 We have been the organizing center for citywide Earth Day events since 2008.
 Our Green Sanctuary continues helping members of the congregation build a connection between spiritual consciousness and environmentally sustainable practice.
 We facilitated the Lavender Convention to promote understanding in the LBGT and straight communities.
 We established a series of Spiritual Quest groups to assist members in their desire to grow into a deeper faith.
 We have two active Buddhist groups.
 Our youth RE program became a draw for young, progressive families, and we started our highly popular Chalice Camp in the summer of 2006.

 In 2013, Rev. Jessup resigned to become a part-time minister in Arcata, California, as a transition to retirement.
 Reverend Sofia Betancourt became our two-year interim minister, and this year we hired Reverend Jamil Scott, a Buddhist minister, to be our Director of Lifespan Religious Education.
-They joined Michael Macias, Director of Operations, Lorenzo Bassman, Music Director, and Jodi Ede, Congregational Administrator.
-In 2015, UU Fresno will call its next settled minister to lead us into the coming chapter of our history.
+In 2015, UU Fresno called its next settled minister, the Reverend Tim Kutzmark.